SeydaBA/TL_TARNet/README.md

 **“Advantages and Limitations in the Use of Transfer Learning for Individual Treatment Effects in Causal Machine Learning”**
 by *Aydin & Brandt*.

-The project investigates how representation transfer affects causal estimation of individualized treatment effects (ITE), using both simulated datasets and an empirical application.

 ---